This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 We are happy to arrange our programs privately – just send an email inquiry to firstname.lastname@example.org and we will look into available options.
 With private tours the starting times can in most cases be adjusted to your needs.
 The pricing of different private tours should always be checked separately.

-All our snowmobile and rafting guides have undertaken our own training program.
-Experienced outdoor guides guide the tours and they have undertaken several training programs.
-Each tour begins with a driving lesson during which the participants are briefed on driving techniques and safety rules.
+All our guides have undertaken our own training program.
+Each snowmobile tour begins instructions during which the participants are briefed on driving techniques and safety rules.
 We provide guidance in English; some language options are available at an additional cost.